AlexanderLindsay/9M9H9E9-Twine/Readme.md

 The current version of the story is playable here: [https://9m9h9e9.now.sh/9M9H9E9.html](https://9m9h9e9.now.sh/9M9H9E9.html) Hosted using [Now](https://zeit.co/now) by [Zeit](https://zeit.co)

+It is also available on github pages [here](https://amlblog.net/9M9H9E9-Twine/)

 ## What is 9M9H9E9?

 9M9H9E9 is a story that was first told by way of Reddit post by Reddit user [/u/_9MOTHER9HORSE9EYES9](https://www.reddit.com/u/_9MOTHER9HORSE9EYES9).
 The story itself is far reaching, a description of a world where the gaps in our knowledge seek to consume us.
 The [/r/9M9H9E9](https://www.reddit.com/r/9M9H9E9/) subreddit is a good resource for more information, including all the [posts](https://www.reddit.com/r/9M9H9E9/wiki/narrative) ([part 2](https://www.reddit.com/r/9M9H9E9/wiki/narrative2)), a link to the story in [e-book(https://github.com/cryzed/The-Interface-Series-e-book) maintained by [/u/cryzed-](https://www.reddit.com/u/cryzed-).